MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: A Benchmark for De Novo Molecular Generation

-However, this metric has a major limitation: it does not account for the diversity of the proposed molecules, which is often evaluated with a separate metric, such as the internal diverisity.
-While this metric correctly measure the ability of the model to generate high-reward molecules, it fails at measuring the ability of the model to explore the chemical space and propose diverse high-reward molecules.
+The $\topk{k}$ score accounts for duplicates and invalid answers, being assigned a reward of $0$, effectively merging the evaluation of the model's ability to generate valid and unique molecules with its ability to generate high-reward molecules.
+However, it does not account for the diversity of the proposed molecules, which might be very similar to each other.
+This can prove problematic, indeed, in practice, it is often desirable to generate a set of high-reward molecules that are also diverse, to obtain a range of candidates from different chemical series, and to mitigate the risk of failure of a specific chemical series in later stages of drug discovery.

 \paragraph{Diversity-aware Top-k Score.} To address this limitation, we propose to measure the top-k score on molecules with a constraint on their mutual similarity controlled by $s_{\text{max}}$ ($0 < s_{\text{max}} < 1$).
-We introduce the diverity-aware top-k score:
+We introduce the diversity-aware top-k score:

 where if not enough molecules satisfy the similarity constraint, we complete the sum with null values.